 Previously this year, we (behind the scenes) migrated over 2 PB of CEDA Archive data from its previous location to some of the new storage detailed above.
 A similar task was completed in April/May for many Group Workspaces, moving them:

 cems prefix is now deprecated and will no longer be used for newly-created storage volumes: the infrastructure is now simply known as JASMIN.

-/group_workspaces/jasmin3/NAME) the destination storage will be SOF storage, which is not (in its current configuration) capable of shared-file MPI-IO.
-If you run code which makes use of this feature, and this is essential to your work, please let the JASMIN Team know via the CEDA Helpdesk firstname.lastname@example.org so that we can address this (and consider an alternative destination).
+/group_workspaces/jasmin4/* the storage system is now SOF storage (in this phase, supplied by QuoByte), which has different features from the Panasas storage used to date, and is (in its current configuration) NOT capable of shared-file MPI-IO.
+If you run code which makes use of this feature, and this is essential to your work, please let the JASMIN Team know via the CEDA Helpdesk firstname.lastname@example.org so that we can discuss this with you: ideally you should use the MPI-IO-capable scratch area for your processing, then move your outputs to your GWS.
 These codes MUST NOT be run against storage without this capability.

 Although data in GWS on

 cems2 will not be moving in the first phase, some of the moving data will move onto the same underlying storage, which may cause some short-term limits on expansion within those GWS - and at some time during 2018 all these data will be migrated as well so that the Phase 2 storage can be retired.